 Additionally, EHRs with clinical decision support can help avoid expensive duplicate tests and unnecessary procedures by providing complete diagnostic histories at the point of care.
 Better coding accuracy and improved charge capture processes also reduce claim denials and speed up reimbursements.
 This shift from manual to automated systems strengthens the financial foundation of a practice.

-To realise the full financial potential of your EHR, a strategic approach is necessary.
+To realize the full financial potential of your EHR, a strategic approach is necessary.
 Here are some actionable tips for your practice:

-• Optimise charge capture.
-Utilise your EHR's features to ensure all billable services, procedures, and supplies are automatically captured during the patient encounter, preventing revenue leakage.
+- Optimize charge capture.
+Utilize your EHR's features to ensure all billable services, procedures, and supplies are automatically captured during the patient encounter, preventing revenue leakage.

-• Leverage analytics for resource management.
-Use the data within your EHR to analyse patient flow, appointment volumes, and resource utilisation, allowing you to optimise scheduling and staffing for maximum efficiency.
+- Leverage analytics for resource management.
+Use the data within your EHR to analyze patient flow, appointment volumes, and resource utilization, allowing you to optimize scheduling and staffing for maximum efficiency.

 6. Patient Engagement and Portal Access

 Another key advantage of electronic health records is their ability to foster greater patient engagement through integrated patient portals.
 These secure online portals allow patients to access their health information directly, including lab results, medications, immunization records, and upcoming appointments.
 This openness helps patients become more involved in their own healthcare.
-Easy access to personal health data through EHRs improves understanding and supports better following of treatment plans.
+Easy access to personal health data through an ehr patient portal improves understanding and supports better adherence to treatment plans.

 Patients can send secure messages, request prescription refills, and even book appointments online, reducing administrative burdens on clinic staff.
 This direct line of communication builds stronger patient-provider relationships and ensures that minor queries can be resolved quickly without needing a phone call or an in-person visit.
 Explore the various strategies for improving patient engagement with digital tools.